shins777/adk_workshop/adk/02-context/session/README.md

-# ADK Session Conversation Agent - Session, Event, State
+# ADK Conversation Agent - Session

 This folder demonstrates how to build and operate a session-aware conversational AI agent using the Agent Development Kit (ADK).
 The example shows how to maintain session state across multiple user interactions while answering questions using Google Search.